Plan for the SMS Provider

-This type of location lets you deploy additional SMS Providers to provide high availability for connections.
+This type of location lets you deploy more SMS Providers to provide high availability for connections.

 The SMS Provider performance might be reduced.
-This behavior is due to the additional network activity that it requires to coordinate with the site server and the site database computer.
+This behavior is because of the more network activity that it requires to coordinate with the site server and the site database computer.

 This server must be always accessible to the site database server, and to all computers with the Configuration Manager console installed.

 This location can use system resources that would otherwise be dedicated to other services.

 You can specify the minimum authentication level for administrators to access Configuration Manager sites.
 This feature enforces administrators to sign in to Windows with the required level before they can access Configuration Manager.
 It applies to all components that access the SMS Provider.
 For example, the Configuration Manager console, SDK methods, and Windows PowerShell cmdlets.